Jack Kilby

-Jack St. Clair Kilby (November 8, 1923 – June 20, 2005) was an American electrical engineer who took part, along with Robert Noyce of Fairchild Semiconductor, in the realization of the first integrated circuit while working at Texas Instruments (TI) in 1958.
-He was awarded the Nobel Prize in Physics on December 10, 2000.
+Jack St. Clair Kilby (November 8, 1923 – June 20, 2005) was an American electrical engineer who took part, along with Robert Noyce of Fairchild Semiconductor, in the realization of the first integrated circuit while working at Texas Instruments in 1958.
+For this invention, Kilby shared the 2000 Nobel Prize in Physics.

-Kilby was also the co-inventor of the handheld calculator and the thermal printer, for which he had the patents.
+Kilby was also a co-inventor of the handheld calculator and the thermal printer, for which he had the patents.
 He also had patents for seven other inventions.

-Early life
+Early life and education

-Jack Kilby was born in 1923 in Jefferson City, Missouri, to Hubert and Vina Freitag Kilby.
-Both parents had Bachelor of Science degrees from the University of Illinois.
-His father was a manager at a local utility company.
-Kilby grew up and attended school in Great Bend, Kansas, graduating from the Great Bend High School.
-Today road signs at the entrances to the town commemorate his time there, and the Commons Area at Great Bend High School has been named The Jack Kilby Commons Area.

-Kilby received his Bachelor of Science degree from the University of Illinois Urbana-Champaign, where he was an honorary member of Acacia Fraternity.
-In 1947, he received a degree in electrical engineering.
-He earned his Master of Science in electrical engineering from the University of Wisconsin-Extension in Milwaukee.

-Career
+Jack St. Clair Kilby was born on November 8, 1923, in Jefferson City, Missouri.
+He was raised in Great Bend, Kansas, where his father ran a small electric company that served customers in rural western Kansas.
+While in high school, a huge ice storm knocked down most of the poles that carried the telephone and electric power lines.
+His father's company had to use amateur radio operators for communication in the areas where customers had lost their power and phone service.
+This event sparked his interest in electronics.

+After serving in the U.S. Army as an electronics technician during World War II, Kilby began studying electrical engineering at the University of Illinois, graduating with a B.S. in 1947.
+He then joined the Centralab Division of Globe Union, Inc., an electronics manufacturer in Milwaukee, Wisconsin.
+While working in Milwaukee, Kilby continued his education at the Milwaukee State Teachers College (now the University of Wisconsin–Milwaukee), where he obtained an M.S. in 1950.

+Invention of the integrated circuit

+Kilby's original integrated circuit, 1958.

 Kilby was vital to the invention of the integrated circuit.
 In mid-1958, as a newly employed engineer at Texas Instruments (TI), he did not yet have the right to a summer vacation.
-Kilby spent the summer working on the problem in circuit design that was commonly called the "tyranny of numbers", and he finally came to the conclusion that the manufacturing of circuit components en masse in a single piece of semiconductor material could provide a solution.
+Kilby spent the summer working on the problem in circuit design that was commonly called the "tyranny of numbers," and he finally came to the conclusion that the manufacturing of circuit components en masse in a single piece of semiconductor material could provide a solution.
 On September 12, he presented his findings to company's management, which included Mark Shepherd.
 He showed them a piece of germanium with an oscilloscope attached, pressed a switch, and the oscilloscope showed a continuous sine wave, proving that his integrated circuit worked, and thus that he had solved the problem.
-U.S. Patent 3,138,743 for "Miniaturized Electronic Circuits", the first integrated circuit, was filed on February 6, 1959.
+U.S. Patent 3,138,743 for "Miniaturized electronic circuits," the first integrated circuit, was filed on February 6, 1959.
 It was notable for having different components (transistors, diodes, resistors, capacitors, etc.) on one single substrate.
 Along with Robert Noyce (who independently made a similar circuit a few months later), Kilby is generally credited as co-inventor of the integrated circuit.